-Results of operations for the quarter and six months ended June 28, 1998 were negatively impacted by the current economic conditions in Asia.
-Additionally, there is a general downturn in the worldwide semiconductor market due to the Asian economic conditions as well as other factors.
-The Company's results will be negatively affected in the third quarter of 1998 by these factors and may be negatively affected beyond the third quarter if there is no improvement in the economic condition in Asia.
+The current economic conditions in Asia and the general downturn in the worldwide semiconductor market negatively impacted results of operations for the quarter and nine months ended September 27, 1998.
+The Company's results continue to be negatively affected by these factors in the fourth quarter of 1998 and may be negatively affected into 1999 if there is no improvement in the economic condition in Asia and the worldwide semiconductor market.